sinisa-susnjar/Compress-Timeseries/README.md

 4) can only work with files, no in-memory compression
 5) missing pod
 6) missing tests
+7) missing "constant" transform
+8) overall performance is sub-optimal
-7) most certainly many more
+9) most certainly many more

 # SUPPORT